Matsalu National Park: Description

-Matsalu National Park covers a total area of 486.1 km2, encompassing Matsalu Bay along with the delta of the Kasari River and its surrounding areas — floodplains, coastal meadows, reedbeds, woodlands, wooded meadows and the section of Väinameri around the mouth of the bay, which includes more than 50 islands.
+Matsalu National Park has an area of 486.1 km2, encompassing Matsalu Bay along with the delta of the Kasari River and its surrounding areas — floodplains, coastal meadows, reedbeds, woodlands, wooded meadows and the section of Väinameri around the mouth of the bay, which includes more than 50 islands.
 224.3 km2 of the protected area is terrestrial and 261.8 km2 is aquatic.
 Matsalu Bay is shallow, brackish and rich in nutrients.
 The bay is 18 km long and 6 km wide, but has an average depth of only 1.5 m and a maximum depth of 3.5 m.
 Water salinity is approximately 0.7 per mil.
 Shoreline length of the bay is about 165 km.
 The bay's shoreline lacks high banks and is populated mostly with shingle shores, with muddy and overgrown reed in the innermost, sheltered part of the bay.